zaybiz/m26-js/README.md

 ### Purpose

-A Node.js library for running, cycling, and swimming calculations.
+A Node.js library for running, cycling, swimming and age calculations, plus age-grading.

 ### Examples